 This sequence of steps outlines the replication logic, which is useful for troubleshooting errors and documenting the components:

-spGetSubscriptions - Returns all active subscriptions that haven’t executed since “Subscription.Frequency” minutesThese will be executed in a loop.
+spGetSubscriptions - Returns all active subscriptions that haven’t executed since “Subscription.Frequency” minutes.
+These will be executed in a loop.

 Publisher.spGetCurrentTimestamp - returns the current timestamp at the publisher and defines the upper boundary (rvto) for all get procs.
 If new changes come during the load they will be included on the next load.